gjquach/cse15l-lab-reports/lab-report-2-week-3.md

     - url = localhost:4000/search?s=book
     - parameters = [s, book]
     - wordsWithSub = [books, cookbook]
     - wordsWithSub is first intialized in handleRequest as an empty array list which is [].
-Then wordsWithSub adds book and cookbook to the array list and it becomes [books, cookbook].
+Then wordsWithSub adds books to the array list and it becomes [books].
+Then wordsWithSub adds cookbook to the array list and it becomes [books, cookbook].
 - **Calls the main method**
     - args = [4000]
     - port = 4000